-The Azerbaijani passport currently ranks on the 73rd place according to the Guide visa index.
+The Azerbaijani passport currently ranks on the 73rd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 67 countries.
 Giving it an overall medium-low mobility score.
 Azerbaijani passport holders have visa-free access and visas on arrival to countries such as Turkey, Russia, Sri Lanka and Malaysia.
 Azerbaijani passport holders do however require a visa to enter about 159 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the European Union and China.

 The Republic of Azerbaijan is a former soviet country consisting of 10 regions.
 It is located in Southwestern Asia.
 The nation’s neighboring countries are Russia, Georgia, Armenia and Iran.
 The most important regions are Absheron, Aran and Ganja-Qazkah.
 Azerbaijan has a surface area of 86, 600 square kilometers and is therefore one of the smaller countries in Southwestern Asia.
 The climate is slightly continental, arid and semi-arid depending on the region.

 The overall population is 10.1 million people.
 The capital of the country is Baku, which is also the most populous city with 2.3 million inhabitants.
 Other sizable cities are Sumqayit and Gence.
 The largest airport is Baku Heydar Aliyev International Airport (GYD) with 4.7 million yearly passengers.
 GYD airport has excellent flight connections to the entire European Union and former Soviet states.
 It is named after the former President Heydar Aliyev.